pop-os/cosmic-epoch/README.md

 ## Installing on Pop!\_OS

-COSMIC DE is in its first beta release.
-We're in a bug fixing stage of development with features largely complete for the first release.
-Using and testing the beta is welcome.

-### Pop!\_OS 24.04 Beta
+### Pop!\_OS 24.04

-The recommended way to test COSMIC Epoch on Pop!\_OS is by using the Pop!\_OS 24.04 LTS Beta release.
-There are two ways to get the 24.04 Beta:
+COSMIC DE's first release (Epoch 1) is included in Pop!\_OS 24.04.
+There are two ways to get the 24.04 release:

-- Install it from the [latest Beta release ISO](https://system76.com/cosmic/).
+- Install it from the [latest release ISO](https://system76.com/cosmic/).
 - Upgrade an existing Pop!\_OS 22.04 installation using the following command: `pop-upgrade release upgrade -f`
     - If you experience problems during the upgrade, please open an issue in the [pop-upgrade GitHub repository](https://github.com/pop-os/upgrade) or join the [Pop!\_OS Mattermost chat server](https://chat.pop-os.org) for assistance.

-Pop!\_OS 24.04 Beta installations will be upgradable to the final 24.04 release, but some manual interventions may occasionally be required during development.
-If you're using Pop!\_OS 24.04 Beta, then it's recommended to join the [Pop!\_OS Mattermost chat server](https://chat.pop-os.org) to receive news about the 24.04 development cycle.
-Join the COSMIC Epoch channel.
+COSMIC users, including Pop!_OS users, are welcome to join the [Pop!\_OS Mattermost chat server](https://chat.pop-os.org) to receive news about development.
+Join the [COSMIC Epoch channel](https://chat.pop-os.org/pop-os/channels/cosmic-epoch) for COSMIC user discussion, or the [Development channel](https://chat.pop-os.org/pop-os/channels/development) for developer-oriented discussion.

 ### Pop!\_OS 22.04